comcco02/simpleui/README.md

 # simpleui
 Human Computer Interaction
-Team Leader: Colton Colton -  *if you see this, we are working on generating three seperate buttons with text on them*
+Team Leader: Colton
+Colton -  *if you see this, we are working on generating three seperate buttons with text on them* ...---... (sos)

 https://stackoverflow.com/questions/36619401/how-to-add-textbox-value-to-dropdown-list